Polymath Zero

 GitHub Issues track what work exists.
 Zero tracks how that work was done — sessions, diffs, and verified proof.
 When the same problem surfaces again, Zero shows the prior investigation.

-GitHub integration uses a locally installed CLI for repository access.
-If the CLI is not installed, Zero works fully for manual Work items and local sessions — source imports are skipped until you install it later.
+No. Current source integrations require a locally installed CLI (e.g. the GitHub CLI).
+If the CLI is not installed, Zero works fully for manual Work items and local sessions — no import context is lost.
+Install the CLI when ready; existing Work is not affected.

 What happens if a session fails?+